Alert: Notifications at reduced capacity during COVID-19 restrictions

 To apply to WorkSafe for a Permit Relating to Transhipment of a Class 1 Substance through New Zealand, email email@example.com at least one month before the substance is to be transhipped.
 There is currently no fee for a WorkSafe permit.

 For information on transhipment approvals from the EPA, including an application form, see the EPA website(external link).
 Applications must be sent to the EPA at least one month before the substance is to be transhipped.
-The fee is $287.50 (incl GST).
+Fees and charges for this application can also be found on the EPA website(external link).